OpenFn/kit/.changeset/old-doors-sparkle.md

 '@openfn/ws-worker': patch
 ---

-Support attemptTimeout in attempt options
+Support attemptTimeoutMs in attempt options
 Better server logging at startup
 Support start arguments from the environment (but prefer CLI)